zyrxvo/airball/docs/index.md

-# Welcome to airball
+# Welcome to AIRBALL

-airball is a extension to REBOUND, the popular N-body integrator, for running and managing stellar flybys.
+AIRBALL is a package for running and managing flybys using [REBOUND](https://github.com/hannorein/rebound).
+It is an extension to REBOUND, the popular N-body integrator.

+*AIRBALL is currently in alpha testing.
+The APIs are subject to change without warning or backwards compatibility.
+Feedback and feature requests are very welcome.*

 ## Features